Londonderry and Coleraine Railway: Branch lines

 As well as the mainline between Londonderry and Coleraine there were some small branch lines.
 The first branch from the small town of Magilligan to Magiligan Point.
-Magilligan Point is a promontory in the mouth of Lough Foyle and it was hoped a ferry service from here to County Donegal could be established and thus be an extra source of traffic.
-The four and a half mile line was built without parliamentary approval and appears to have been opened without Board of Trade authorisation in June/July 1855.
-It appears that it was unprofitable and was closed by October 1855 making it the shortest lived passenger rail line in Ireland.
+Magilligan Point is a promontory in the mouth of Lough Foyle, and it was hoped a ferry service from here to County Donegal could be established and thus be an extra source of traffic.
+The four-and-a-half-mile line was built without parliamentary approval and appears to have been opened without Board of Trade authorisation in June/July 1855.
+It appears that it was unprofitable and was closed by October 1855 making it the shortest-lived passenger rail line in Ireland.
 Ironically a seasonal ferry service between Magilligan Point and County Donegal is in operation today.

 When the line opened between Londonderry and Limavady in 1852, construction work towards Coleraine started four miles from Limavady station.
 When the line opened in 1853 this required trains going to Coleraine via Limavady to reverse onto the mainline.
 Thus a junction station was constructed in 1852 and Limavady became a branch.
 The Limavady & Dungiven Railway Company (acquired by NCC 1907) built a 10-mile extension from Limavady to Dungiven in 1873 being completed in 1883.
-The line was worked from the outset by the BNCR (who acquired the Londonderry & Coleraine) as part of the Limavady branch.
+The line was worked from the outset by the BNCR (who acquired the Londonderry and Coleraine) as part of the Limavady branch.
 The branch was completely closed to passengers in 1950 with goods ceasing in 1955.
 Despite the loss of its branch, Limavady Junction remained open to mainline trains until 1976.

 Amalgamation

 The L&CR struggled with financial difficulties and from 1861 leased their line to the growing Belfast & Northern Counties Railway (BNCR).
 This saw the closure of Coleraine Waterside Station with services from Derry running into the BNCR station in Coleraine on the other side of the river.
-Eventually the BNCR agreed to buyout the L&CR completely in 1871, ending the line's existence as an independent company.
+Eventually the BNCR agreed to buyout the L&CR completely, with the Londonderry and Coleraine Railway (Sale) Act 1871 (34 & 35 Vict. c. clxviii) ending the line's existence as an independent company.
 This was not the end of the railway as it would continue to form part of the mainline between Belfast and Londonderry for the BNCR and its successors.
-The BNCR invested in the line and constructed a new terminus in Londonderry in 1874, which despite being abandoned in favour of a smaller terminus between 1980-2019 is still in use today.
+The BNCR invested in the line and constructed a new terminus in Londonderry in 1874, which despite being abandoned in favour of a smaller terminus between 1980 and 2019 is still in use today.

 The BNCR would be acquired by the Midland Railway in 1903 becoming the Northern Counties Committee (NCC).
 The NCC found itself in London, Midland & Scottish Railway (LMS) ownership following the grouping of Britain's Railways in 1921 and later the Railway Executive after nationalisation in 1948, before eventually being acquired by the Ulster Transport Authority (UTA) in 1949 which would eventually give way to Northern Ireland Railways in 1967 who continue to run the line.